substation-beta/ssb_book/src/4_specification.md

 ### View
 Viewer perspective.
 Can be ‘orthogonal’ or ‘perspective’.
 Default is ‘orthogonal’.
 In case of ‘perspective’, objects are nearing screen center with increasing negative depth and double size with increasing positive depth.
 Depth 0 means original size.

-## MACROS section
+## MACRO section
-The MACROS section defines styles for use in following source blocks.
+The MACRO section defines styles for use in following source blocks.
 Styles can be understand as macros, because that they are: source content with an identify name.
 Format of styles is...
 name: content
 Name can be a chain of characters except (obviously) : (U+3A).
 Content just shouldn’t be empty, that’s all.